 Everybody has a role to play: parents, schools, healthcare providers, city agencies, nonprofits and foundations, after school programs, businesses, faith leaders and others.
-To find specific ideas for each of these groups click here.
+Read more about Who Can Help.

 The Connecticut State Department of Education (CSDE), in partnership with Attendance Works and The Governor’s Prevention Partnership, created a statewide Attendance Awareness Campaign, Attend Today, Achieve Tomorrow.
 It emphasizes how with one voice, Connecticut can improve the attendance of its students, beginning in September and continuing through the final day of school.
 The state developed a website that provides downloadable promotional materials, media outreach materials, parent and guardian handouts and other resources.

-The American Academy of Pediatrics is working on a policy statement that will discuss the connection between chronic school absence and health and the role pediatricians can play in improving school attendance.
-Once the policy statement is published it will be available for free online even for those who are not AAP members.
+The American Academy of Pediatrics released a groundbreaking policy statement addressing the connection between chronic school absence and health, and the role pediatricians can play in improving school attendance: The Link Between Good Attendance and Health